Are you feeling uncomfortable sensations related to the climate and ecological emergency?

 Our emotional reactions are understandable given the state of our climate and ecological crisis and societal dysfunction.

 You are invited to feel nurtured and supported as together we explore, learn and share methods for maintaining our wellbeing and building our resilience.
-What opportunities can we find together to enhance our lives and LIFE?

 “It's going to be beautiful to see what we dare to do.
 Facing our fears, and letting go of and getting over our knee-jerk reactions to what we think we don't like or are afraid of.
 To see our capacity to walk into the fire.
 To discover how much we really love being alive.
 To give ourselves a taste of what that passion is.
 To let us fall really in love with our planet, and its beauty, and to see that in ourselves, as well as in each other.”